-2A.7.4 Time Off in Lieu of Overtime Payment
+2A.7.5 Time Off in Lieu of Overtime Payment

-- (1) Employees may choose to take time off in lieu of overtime with the consent of the Chief Executive Officer. - (2) Time off in lieu constitutes as working days. - (3) Time off in lieu of overtime shall be calculated as follows; - a) time and a half (1.5 hours) per one (1) hour worked during overtime on weekdays; and - b) double time (2 hours) per one (1) hour worked overtime on public holidays and weekends.
+- (1) Where applicable and approved, employees are entitled to take time off in lieu of overtime with the consent of the Chief Executive Officer. - (2) Time off in lieu shall be treated as a working day. - (3) Time off in lieu of overtime shall be calculated as one (1) hour time off for one (1) hour worked overtime, regardless of when the overtime was worked.